 Be mindful- Illumination of the Church.

-We believe the Bible is a living organism, and it progresses as human signs of progress.
+We believe the Bible is a living organism, progressing as human signs of progress.
 This is called progressive illumination, which the Bible wants us to understand clearer and brighter, not the half-truth or brainwashing type of evangelistic pitch work that will only satisfy lusty desires.
 We are more exposed to the truth of the living Word today.
 The progressive Revelation ended during the appointed time of the followers of Christ—The Apostles of Jesus Christ.
-These followers continued the teachings of Jesus Christ after they were commissioned to preach the Word.
+These followers continued Jesus Christ’s teachings after being commissioned to preach the Word.
 The Apostles warned that many would prophesy in the name of the Son Jesus, but these false prophets are just mockers.
 These false teachers have their agenda and are not even commissioned or called by the Holy Spirit.
 They will claim the Divine Revelation and live in an unrealistic world.
 Everything the Apostles of Jesus Christ taught has been carried out for generations.
-Through these years, many still are enlightened about the progressive illumination of the Holy Spirit because they are more focused on the Son, who is at this time already seated at the right hand of the Father.
+Through these years, many still are enlightened about the progressive illumination of the Holy Spirit because they are more focused on the Son, who is at this time already seated at the Father’s right hand.

 Catholic and Evangelical churches are both declining in attendance, and both are facing financial difficulties.
 There are fewer young members these days, and once the older members leave the church for some reason, the church, bundled with over-expansion, leads the church to fold its existence.

-The church to decline has so many factors to consider, such as Bad leadership, behavior unbecoming of church leaders, materialistic attitude, lousy planning, transparency, accountability, favoritism, gossip, cliché, focus on collection than spiritual growth of the members, leaders become comfortable to few members and ignore the rest, church employees are merely made up of family members with huge salaries and bonuses, church donations being diverted, and sexual harassment, and if we look back, church life then is still better than now.
+The church’s decline has so many factors to consider, such as Bad leadership, behavior unbecoming of church leaders, materialistic attitude, lousy planning, transparency, accountability, favoritism, gossip, cliché, focus on collection rather than spiritual growth of the members, leaders become comfortable to few members and ignore the rest, church employees are merely made up of family members with huge salaries and bonuses, church donations being diverted, and sexual harassment.
+If we look back, church life is still better than it is now.

 2 Corinthians 6:14 AMP – “Do not be unequally bound with unbelievers [do not make mismatched alliances with them, inconsistent with your faith].
 For what partnership can righteousness have with lawlessness?
 Or what fellowship can light have with darkness?